Iola Stands Out

 - The Bowlus Fine Arts Center is Iola’s crown jewel and the region’s premier performing arts institution.
 Its 700+ seat auditorium brings entertainment other communities our size could only dream of.

-- Restaurants: Great barbeque.
+- Restaurants: Great barbecue.
 Grass-fed local steaks.
 Mexican.
 Chinese.
-Pizza, pasta and the neighborhood spots.
-You won’t go hungry here.
+Pizza, pasta and the neighborhood spots to grab a delicious burger, a pick-me-up latte, or freshly baked bagels.
+You won’t go hungry (or thirsty) here.

 - Sterling Six Cinema

 - Rest easy: Experience the Lofts, Super 8, America’s Inn, Be The Light Suite and more offer tons of places to stay.